Sourdough Pasta

 This sourdough pasta recipe is dedicated to the good carbs.

-No. 1 –> New to sourdough?
+- New to sourdough?
 Need a starter?
-Check out my super EASY SOURDOUGH STARTER.
+Check out my super easy sourdough starter.
 It’s ready in 24 hours!

 Key Ingredients

-Sourdough discard: This recipe is pretty flexible when it comes to starter discard.
+This recipe is pretty flexible when it comes to starter discard.
 Use the stuff you’ve been saving in the fridge for a week or use the leftover’s from this morning’s feeding.
 Just make sure your starter is 100% hydration, and you stir down any bubbles before measuring!
-Ensure your discard is near room temperature before using, and stir in any hooch that has accumulated on the top, this affects the flavor as well as the hydration level.
+Ensure your discard is near room temperature before using.

-Flour: I use a high protein all purpose flour in my kitchen for most things.
+I use a high protein all purpose flour in my kitchen for most things.
 Use flour with ~ 12% protein.
 This will result in the most consistent results.
-Calculate protein content as follows:
+High protein flour gives your pasta dough strength and elasticity.
+This makes it easier to roll out thinly and helps it hold its shape during cutting and cooking.

 How To Make Sourdough Pasta